ui-weppcloud/ui-weppcloud.github.io/README.md

 ### RHEM (Rangeland Hydrology and Erosion Model)

-For the US an interface is available to run RHEM across a catchment.
-The covers are assigned from the NLCD Rangeland database.
+This interface provides a watershed scale online interface for RHEM.
+It parameterizes soils based on cover values obtained from the NLCD 2016 Shrubland database.

 ### Lake Tahoe-Fire